hype08/TS-react-native/README.md

-A React Native App using React Navigation 5.
+A React Native App using React Navigation 5, in TypeScript.